 But what exactly is squalene?
 Well, it’s a natural lipid that’s produced by the oil glands in our skin.
-Essentially - it’s a fat that’s there to help keep our skin hydrated whilst maintaining a healthy, strong skin barrier.
-Unfortunately for us, the body's natural squalene supply starts to decline with age, so bottled up - this is where squalane comes in.
+Essentially it is a fat that helps keep our skin hydrated whilst maintaining a healthy, strong skin barrier.
+Unfortunately for us, the body's natural squalene supply starts to decline with age, so bottled up - this is where Squalane comes in.

 Originally sourced from animals, squalene in today’s industry is mainly found through plant and vegetable sources, but due to its instability in its pure state, it’s combined with hydrogen to form the stable squalane we know and love in our beauty products today.

 Needless to say, all ingredients found in our products are, of course, in line with our accreditation by The Vegan Society and ethical stance, as we are 100% against animal cruelty in any form and know that there are always healthy, vegan alternatives to help us achieve our skin goals.

 HERE’S WHY SQUALANE IS A LUNEIA-APPROVED SKINCARE ESSENTIAL

 It gives us natural feeling moisture